 CAN I CHANGE SCHOOLS WHEN I GET TO THE U.S.?

 If you are in good academic standing with your current school, it is possible to transfer to another school with the same type of vocational program.
 However, you must transfer schools within the first six (6) months of being admitted to the U.S.

 CAN MY FAMILY COME WITH ME?

 Yes.
-As an M-1 visa holder, you may bring your spouse and unmarried children (under 21) while you are studying in the U.S..
-Your family members will have to apply for M-2 visa status, which is usually approved for the same amount of time as the M-1 visa student.
-Your spouse and children cannot work in the U.S. as M-2 visa holders, but children are allowed to attend school up to the 12th grade.
+As an M-1 visa holder, you may bring your spouse and unmarried children (under 21) while studying in the U.S. Your family members will have to apply for M-2 visa status, which is usually approved for the same amount of time as an M-1 student visa.
+Your spouse and children cannot work in the U.S. as M-2 visa holders, but children can attend school up to the 12th grade.
 Your spouse may also be able to study in the U.S., but only if he or she can qualify for an F-1 or M-1 visa.

 Please Note: If you are an M-3 visa student, you may not bring your family to the U.S. since you are viewed as a commuter.